swilder0123/win2k8docs/docs/introduction.md

 - 32- vs. 64-bit OS migration - Windows Server 2008 was the final version of Windows Server to be available in a 32-bit distribution.
 - Features - Key OS features, like Storage Spaces, Clustering, network virtualization, etc. are either completely missing in Windows Server 2008 or have substantially reduced functionality.
 - Management tools connectivity - remote admin tools are version sensitive.
 Typically downlevel client versions are required for remote management tool connectivity.
+- Age of documentation - in some cases, documents may be missing, or links from existing pages may not work.